KangHyunWook/Learning-discriminative-emotional-features-from-facial-expressions-via-ResNet50-with-center-loss/README.md

 To avoid intra-class variance and ensure both intra-class compactness and inter-class variance, the distance between the center and its corresponding deep features is penalized by the center loss, which has been first introduced by Wen et al.

 This code trains the ResNet50 under the joint supervision of softmax and center loss.
-As a result, the deep features effectively cluster to their respective centers as shown in the right figure.
+As a result, the deep features are effectively clustered to their respective centers as shown in the right figure above.

 run as follows:
 ```